 § 1-1.
 Approval, adoption and enactment of Code.

 Pursuant to Section 1008(b) of the Borough Code [53 P.S.
-S 46008(b)], the codification of a complete body of ordinances and resolutions for the Borough of South Greensburg, County of Westmoreland, Commonwealth of Pennsylvania, as revised, codified and consolidated into chapt,ers, Articles and sections by General Code Publishers Corp., and consisting of Chapters 1 through 163, together with an Appendix, are hereby approved, adopted, ordained and enacted as a single ordinance of the Borough of South Greensburg, which shall be known and is hereby designated as the "Code of the Borough of South Greensburg," hereinafter referred to as the "Code."
+S 46008(b)], the codification of a complete body of ordinances and resolutions for the Borough of South Greensburg, County of Westmoreland, Commonwealth of Pennsylvania, as revised, codified and consolidated into chapters, Articles and sections by General Code Publishers Corp., and consisting of Chapters 1 through 163, together with an Appendix, are hereby approved, adopted, ordained and enacted as a single ordinance of the Borough of South Greensburg, which shall be known and is hereby designated as the "Code of the Borough of South Greensburg," hereinafter referred to as the "Code."

 § 1-2.
 Effect of Code on previous provisions.

 The provisions of this Code, insofar as they are substantively the same as those of ordinances and resolutions in force immediately prior to the enactment of this ordinance, are intended as a continuation of such ordinances and resolutions and not as new enactments, and the effectiveness of such provisions shall date from the date of adoption of the prior ordinance or resolution.
 All such provisions are hereby continued in full force and effect and are hereby reaffirmed as to their adoption by the Borough Council of the Borough of South Greensburg, and it is the intention of said Borough Council that each such provision contained within the Code is hereby reenacted and reaffirmed as it appears in said Code.
-Only such provisions of former ordinances as are omitted from this Code shall be deemed repealed or abrogated by the provisions of 1-3 below, and only changed provisions, as described in 1-6 below, shall be deemed to be enacted from the effective date of this Code, as provided in 1-15 below.
+Only such provisions of former ordinances as are omitted from this Code shall be deemed repealed or abrogated by the provisions of §1-3 below, and only changed provisions, as described in § 1-6 below, shall be deemed to be enacted from the effective date of this Code, as provided in § 1-15 below.

 § 1-3.
 Repeal of ordinances not contained in Code.

-All ordinances or parts of ordinances of a general and permanent nature adopted by the Borough of South Greensburg and in force on the date of the adoption of this Code and not contained in the Code are hereby repealed as of the effective date given in 1-15 below, except as hereinafter provided.
+All ordinances or parts of ordinances of a general and permanent nature adopted by the Borough of South Greensburg and in force on the date of the adoption of this Code and not contained in the Code are hereby repealed as of the effective date given in § 1-15 below, except as hereinafter provided.

 § 1-4.
 Ordinances saved from repeal; matters not affected by repeal.

-The adoption of this Code and the repeal of ordinances provided for in 1-3 of this ordinance shall not affect the following ordinances, rights and obligations, which are hereby expressly saved from repeal; provided, however, that the repeal of ordinances pursuant to 1-3 or the saving from repeal of ordinances pursuant to this section shall not be construed so as to revive any ordinance previously repealed, superseded or no longer of any effect:
+The adoption of this Code and the repeal of ordinances provided for in § 1-3 of this ordinance shall not affect the following ordinances, rights and obligations, which are hereby expressly saved from repeal; provided, however, that the repeal of ordinances pursuant to § 1-3 or the saving from repeal of ordinances pursuant to this section shall not be construed so as to revive any ordinance previously repealed, superseded or no longer of any effect:

 Any ordinance adopted subsequent to April 9, 1990.